 On April 30, 2004, Moody's announced that it had changed our outlook to stable from negative.
 Moody's explained in its announcement that the action was to reflect the mitigation of concerns that underlay its negative outlook including our establishment of a steady operating track record as a subsidiary of CenterPoint Energy, our establishment of adequate stand-alone liquidity, our progress made in addressing certain regulatory issues and greater comfort with the ringfencing protections provided to us by the 1935 Act.
 We cannot assure you that these ratings will remain in effect for any given period of time or that one or more of these ratings will not be lowered or withdrawn entirely by a rating agency.
 We note that these credit ratings are not recommendations to buy, sell or hold our securities and may be revised or withdrawn at any time by the rating agency.
 Each rating should be evaluated independently of any other rating.
-Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to obtain short- and long-term financing, the cost of such financings, the willingness of suppliers to extend credit lines to us on an unsecured basis and the execution of our commercial strategies.
+Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to obtain short- and long-term financing, the cost of such financings, the willingness of suppliers to extend credit lines to us on an unsecured basis and the execution of our business strategies.

 A decline in credit ratings would increase borrowing costs under our \$250 million revolving credit facility.
 A decline in credit ratings would also increase the interest rate on long-term debt to be issued in the capital markets and would negatively impact our ability to complete capital market transactions as more fully described in " -- Certain Contractual and Regulatory Limits on Ability to Issue Securities and Pay Dividends" below.
-Additionally, a decline in credit ratings could increase cash collateral requirements that could exist in connection with certain contracts relating to gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution business segment.
+Additionally, a decline in credit ratings could increase cash collateral requirements and reduce margins of our Natural Gas Distribution business segment.